darmawangsa-xyz/Facies-Classification-ML/README.md

 Keywords: accuracy, classification, feature, filter, machine learning, KNN, Random Forest, SVM

 flow chart to get know more about this project:
-1. Data. provides raw data of the project which get from SEG Open Source Data
+1. Data.
+Provides raw data of the project which get from SEG Open Source Data
-2. Well Log Display. started from analyze raw data into well log display to get information of wells.
+2. Well Log Display.
+Started from analyze raw data into well log display to get information of wells.
 It will give information to do QC using filtering method
 3. Facies Distribution.
 It will give information about subsurface condition along wells
 4. Filtering.
 Filtering data is most important flow in this project, it accelerate machine learning result
 5. Maachine Learning Scenario.
 There are 3 types of supervised machine learning in this project.
 K-NN, Random Forest, and SVM is compared by 5 scenarios which related to input variable.